 While this all sounds great, I would not run out and pre-order one just yet.
 I plan to get my hands on one as soon as I can.
 So, stay tuned for my full review of the New Apple TV.

-For information on how streaming devices like the New Apple TV can save you time and money, check out my post on Cable Alternatives.
+For information on how streaming devices like the New Apple TV can save you time and money, check out my post on Watching TV without Cable.